HunnyPuns/nagios-windows-plugins/README.md

 ## Windows Side
 The Windows side of the configuration is going to be pretty easy.
 Create a directory where you want your plugins to live, and put the .ps1 scripts there.
 For the purposes of this walkthrough, let's call that directory `C:\Plugins`

+### WinRM Configuration
+It strikes me that people are going to be eager to get something running over WinRM rightthefscknow.
+Okay, I am providing a way to do that.
+But please, please, please understand that what I am about to propose is *absolutely not secure* and I would never recommend it be done in a production environment, and I would actively fight against it being done on any internet-facing server.

+But for *testing purposes*, here's how we can configure WinRM, so we can execute Nagios plugins via WinRM.
+On your Windows system, in a Powershell terminal, run the following commands:
+`winrm set winrm/config/service @{Basic="true"}`
+`winrm set winrm/config/service/auth @{Basic="true"}`

+What have we done here?
+The transport is going to be basic HTTP, and the authentication is going to be plaintext.
+Technically it's base64 encoded, but for those not in the know, you run a password through a base64 encoder, you get the base64 string.
+You run a base64 string through a base64 encoder, you get the password.
+No tricks, no keys, no hashes, no gods, no masters.
+Please do not do this in production.

 ## Nagios Side
 The very first thing you'll want to do is put the check_by_winrm.py script in the directory where the rest of your Nagios plugins live.
 Usually `/usr/local/nagios/libexec/` .
 Make sure that the script is owned by nagios:nagios, and that it is chmod 754.